-Construction industry is a massive and ever-growing industry which is further classified into different sectors like Real estate (Residential, commercial buildings etc.), Infrastructure (Roads, Bridges etc.), Industrial (Power plants, Factories etc.), Water supply projects (Dams, Canals, Supply line & Treatment plants etc.) where every project is bound with a variable set of timelines & constraints and Project Manager is a single entity who shall handle the project from Pre-initiation stage to Post-construction (or) Handing over stage.
+The construction industry is a massive and ever-growing industry that is further classified into different sectors like Real estate (Residential, commercial buildings, etc.), Infrastructure (Roads, Bridges, etc.), Industrial (Power plants, Factories, etc.), Water supply projects (Dams, Canals, Supply line & Treatment plants, etc.) where every project is bound with a variable set of timelines & constraints and Project Manager is a single entity who shall handle the project from Pre-initiation stage to Post-construction (or) Handing over the stage.

 Plan » Deploy / Procure » Execute » Control » Deliver » Handover

 The Roles & Responsibilities of the project manager in the construction industry are as follows:

 1. Defining the scope & specifications of the project

 Every project shall have a different set of scope & specifications.
 For example, the specifications of a residential project include 3 basements, a ground floor, ten floors, a terrace, connecting podium area, and a clubhouse with a swimming pool.

 We divide the available space into different parts according to the execution strategy.
 We plot the available area and allocate separate space as follows: